zunayeed/SpringBoot/SpringbootInBrief.md

 In layman terms, a Component is responsible for some operations.
 Spring framework provides three other specific annotations to be used when marking a class as Component.

-a)@Service: Denotes that the class provides some services.
+1. @Service: Denotes that the class provides some services.
 Our utility classes can be marked as Service classes.

-b)@Repository: This annotation indicates that the class deals with CRUD operations, usually it’s used with DAO implementations that deal with database tables.
+1. @Repository: This annotation indicates that the class deals with CRUD operations, usually it’s used with DAO implementations that deal with database tables.
            - used in terms of data store

-c)@Controller: Mostly used with web applications or REST web services to specify that the class is a front controller and responsible to handle user request and return appropriate response.
+1. @Controller: Mostly used with web applications or REST web services to specify that the class is a front controller and responsible to handle user request and return appropriate response.
-          -if you are having request from browser, then @Controller Indicates that an annotated class is a "Controller" (e.g. a web controller).
+          -if you are having request from browser, then @Controller

+Indicates that an annotated class is a "Controller" (e.g. a web controller).

 This(@Controller) annotation serves as a specialization of @Component,allowing for implementation classes to be autodetected through classpath scanning.It is typically used in combination with annotated handler methods based on the org.springframework.web.bind.annotation.RequestMapping annotation.